Finger-four: Other operators

 The Soviet Air Force units in the Spanish Civil War soon adopted the formation flying against the Germans and in 1938 recommended its use when they returned home.
 However, most of the Spanish veterans were swept away during Stalin's Great Purge of the armed forces, and the more conservative "Vic" remained the standard Soviet formation.
-The pary and zveno were not reintroduced until the after Operation Barbarossa forced reforms by Alexander Novikov in 1942 and 1943.
+The pary and zveno were not reintroduced until the post-Operation Barbarossa forced reforms by Alexander Novikov in 1942 and 1943.

 The RAF similarly could not radically reform their fighter tactics until the end of the Battle of Britain.
 The easing of the pressure and a switch to a more offensive stance led to various experiments with formations.
 The flying ace Douglas Bader was the first RAF pilot to try the formation, in May 1941.
-After some refining it became the standard formation of his Duxford Wing and eventually spread throughout RAF.
+After some refining it became the standard formation of his Duxford Wing and eventually spread throughout the RAF.

 The United States Army Air Corps and Naval Aviation began using a concept called "Fighting Pair" from 1940 to 1941.
 Japan also adopted the finger-four formation during World War II.

 Missing man formation

 The finger-four formation became less common after World War II.
 However, it is still used in the "Missing Man Formation" at pilots' funeral ceremonies.
-The formation performs a fly-by in level flight over the funeral, at which point the second element leader climbs vertically and departs the formation, symbolizing the departure of the person being honored.
+The formation performs a fly-by in level flight over the funeral, at which point the second element leader climbs vertically and departs the formation, symbolizing the departure of the deceased person.